ansys/pyprimemesh/doc/source/user_guide/solver_translation.rst

     .. figure:: ../images/fe2ansys_cdb_export.png

-    CDB Export summary provides information about the number of error and warnings occured while exporting the CDB file and the maximum number of node ids and elements ids that are exported.
+    CDB Export summary provides information about:

+    - Number of error and warnings that occured while exporting the CDB file.

+    - Maximum number of node ids and elements ids that are exported.